Family Law Lawyer Rockland County, NJ

 If you are considering writing a prenuptial agreement, a Rockland County, NY family law lawyer is happy to assist you.
-We know that talking to your soon to be spouse about a prenup can be daunting, however, these contracts can be a useful resource that enhance a marriage dynamic.
+We know that talking to your soon-to-be spouse about a prenup can be daunting, however, these contracts can be a useful resource that enhances a marriage dynamic.
 At Kantrowitz, Goldhamer & Graifman, P.C., we can handle many facets of family law, including divorce, child custody, child support, alimony, and more.
+We have been a true family law firm for four decades and are here to help you.
 So if you have questions we are available to discuss your needs at your next convenience.
 Don’t hesitate to call!

-If you are nervous to approach the topic of a prenup with your spouse, it can help to think about what your intentions are.
+If you are nervous about approaching the topic of a prenup with your spouse, it can help to think about what your intentions are.
 The intention of prenuptial agreements will vary depending on the couple.
-Each person may have their own personal concerns that can be addressed through writing a prenup.
-As a Rockland County family law lawyer explains, along with helping you plan for the future together, it also protects each partner.
+Each person may have their concerns that can be addressed through writing a prenup.
 It’s suggested that you have a prenuptial agreement written if you or your spouse have assets that need protection.
 For instance, this could entail those with stakes in their family business or family assets.
 Prenups can be utilized to limit or offer financial support.
 If your spouse has children from a past marriage, has gone through one or more divorces, or has substantial debts, a prenup can be what provides peace of mind for the future.

 Elements of a Prenup